morgangraphics/ansible-role-nvm/README.md

     # Application
     # WHAT'S HAPPENING?
     # 1. Set the default version of Node.js to version 10.15.0
-    # 2. Run the test scripts (using the default alias version of 10.15.0)
+    # 2. Install package dependencies with npm
+    # 3. Set the environment to Production, run the build JavaScript file
-    # 3. Then run the production deploy script
+    # 4. Then run the production deploy script
     - role: ansible-role-nvm
       nodejs_version: "10.15.0"
       nvm_commands: